joseph-liew/Diverse-Assign/tech_abstract/README.md

 A [pilot study](https://github.com/joseph-liew/Diverse-Assign/blob/main/site/pilot_study/README.md) found *Diverse-Assign* to have strong performance, with consistent and reproducible results.
 Nonetheless, *Diverse-Assign* has limitations.

-While *Diverse-Assign* can greatly optimise group diversity and achieve convergence, more study is need to determine whether this is the global maximum.
+Tests show that *Diverse-Assign* can greatly optimise group diversity and achieve convergence with low variance.
+However, more study is need to determine maximum convergence includes the global maximum.

 Also, while the [pilot study](https://github.com/joseph-liew/Diverse-Assign/blob/main/site/pilot_study/README.md) found the current design to perform well in a broad range of data topology, the study also found that different algorithms perform performed better in certain range of topologies.
 A heuristic could be designed to analyse the data topology and select the most efficient and effective optimisation algorithms.

 *Diverse-Assign’s* current heuristics has performed well, but there is room for improvement.
 Mathematical modelling and more detailed experiments would be helpful to guide enhancements.